dovecot/documentation/source/configuration_manual/mail_location/obox/dictmap.rst

    Use fake object IDs with object storage that internally uses path.
 Assume that object ID is the same as the path.
 Objects can't be copied within the dict.
-This setting should be used inside :dovecot_plugin:ref:`metacache` and :dovecot_core:ref:`fts_dovecot_fs` named filters, because they don't need to support copying objects.
+This setting should be used inside :dovecot_plugin:ref:`metacache` and :dovecot_plugin:ref:`fts_dovecot` named filters, because they don't need to support copying objects.
 For mails, use :dovecot_plugin:ref:`fs_dictmap_storage_objectid_prefix` instead.